-However, a few savvy real estate investors figured out a way to dodge the Land Transfer Tax (LTT) — and if they can’t dodge it a few will try to minimize its impact.
+However, a few savvy real estate investors figured out a way to dodge the Land Transfer Tax (LTT).
+If they can’t dodge completely, a few will try to minimize its impact.
 We’ll tell you how.

 Use of bare trusts to avoid Land Transfer Tax

-When a property is transferred or purchased in the western province of British Columbia, the province applies a Property Transfer Tax (PTT) at the time that the change of title is registered at the Land Title Office.
+When a property is transferred or purchased in the province of British Columbia, the province applies a Property Transfer Tax (PTT).
+It is charged at the time the title is registered at the Land Title Office.

 However, the PTT only applies if a change of title is registered.
-Since the structure of a bare trust permits the beneficial ownership to be transferred without registering a change of the legal title, this means that real estate owners and investors with property in B.C. can use bare trusts to avoid paying Land Transfer Tax.
+The structure of a bare trust allows the beneficial ownership to be transferred without registering a change of legal title.
+This means that real estate owners and investors with property in B.C. can use bare trusts to avoid paying Land Transfer Tax.

-Initially, the use of bare trusts to avoid PTT (also known as LTT) appeared to come under scrutiny under the 2016 B.C.
+The use of bare trusts to avoid PTT (also known as LTT) appeared to come under scrutiny under the 2016 B.C.
 Budget.
 Buried in the budget document were the new reporting requirements that would force trustees to declare information in relation to beneficial ownership, including names, addresses and citizenship.
 At the time, experts believed the provincial government was beginning to set the stage to alter the treatment of transfers using bare trusts.
-But, as of February 2018, no changes were made.

-Once again, the use of bare trusts came under the 2018 B.C.
+Once again, the use of bare trusts came under scrutiny with the 2018 B.C.
 NDP Budget.
 Despite a 30-point plan on housing affordability, the budget offered no immediate steps to applying the PTT to beneficial transfers of land.
 However, the collection of additional personal information began in September of 2018.
 The B.C. government now requires property buyers to disclose more information when they make a purchase through a corporation or trust.
 But, as yet, a full closure to the loophole does not exist.

 Ontario’s Land Transfer Tax rules are different

-Thing is a precedent for blocking a Land Transfer Tax dodge was already set.
+A precedent for blocking a Land Transfer Tax dodge does exist.

 According to Joseph Truscott, an Ontario tax specialist, a bare trust can be used to hold legal title to real property that is being transferred between multiple parties.
-However, Ontario implements a Land Transfer Tax that applies to both legal and beneficial transfers — so a transfer of beneficial ownership of a trust (and legal ownership of a property) does not exempt the purchaser from having to pay LTT.
+However, Ontario implements a Land Transfer Tax that applies to both legal and beneficial transfers.
+A transfer of beneficial ownership of a trust (and legal ownership of a property) does not exempt the purchaser from having to pay LTT.

 Feds throw a wrench in the works

 The Federal Budget 2018 aims to alter how activity using corporations, shares, trusts and bare trusts is reported in Canada.
-Starting in the tax-year 2021, investors and asset owners will be required to disclose information on an annual basis regarding “certain trusts.”
-The term used wasn’t defined in the Budget document, but given that this initiative came after a December 2017 meeting between federal, provincial and territorial Finance Ministers agreed to amend regulations regarding the use of corporations, shares and trusts, it’s certain that more will be revealed.
+Starting in the tax-year 2021, investors and asset owners are going to be required to disclose information on an annual basis regarding “certain trusts”.
+The term used is not defined in the Budget document.
+This initiative came after a December 2017 meeting where federal, provincial and territorial Finance Ministers agreed to amend regulations regarding the use of corporations, shares and trusts.
+So we know more information will be revealed.
 Either way, these proposed changes would require corporations to make some changes.
 They will now have to “hold accurate and up-to-date information on beneficial owners and to eliminate the use of bearer shares.”